mghazel2020/Object-Detection-via-YOLO--Python/README.md

 ## 4. Sample YOLO object detection results

-# We have test the YOLO-v3 model on 10 test images, contains various objects of interest.
+* We have tested the YOLO-v3 model on 10 test images, contains various objects of interest.
 The detection results are illustrated next for each test image.

 ### 4.1.
 Test image # 1: